Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

-Several adjustments are made to this equation.\footnote{Note that in order to ensure that the productivity level is not stuck at 1 we artificially add a small value to the 1's making the upper-bound.} First, we assume a lower-bound for productivity denoted that $a_u$.
-Second, we introduce a \textit{forgetting} mechanism: workers not practicing a task for a long time tend to forget \citep{argote1990persistence, arthur1998factors, shafer2001effects, besanko2010learning}.
+Several adjustments are made to this equation.\footnote{Note that in order to ensure that the productivity level is not stuck at 1 we artificially add a small value to the 1's making the upper-bound.} First, we assume that workers' productivity is floored by $a_u$.
+Second, we introduce a \textit{forgetting} mechanism: workers who don't practice a task for a long time tend to forget \citep{argote1990persistence, arthur1998factors, shafer2001effects, besanko2010learning}.
 This mechanism is controlled by a threshold parameter $\theta_a$ such that if $f_{i,h,t+1}>\theta_a$ the worker learns, if $f_{i,h,t+1}<\theta_a$ the worker forgets, and equality is neutral.
-We define:

-The combination of these two mechanisms\footnote{In recent years, similar mechanisms of differentiation in workers' skill have been used both in macroeconomic models focusing on the dynamics of the labour market as in \cite{dosi2018causes} and \cite{bordotlorentz2021} and in an evolutionary production model that tackles the adaptation of production to demand cycles \citep{LlerenaLorentzMarengoValente}.} reflects the emerging differentiation in skills among the workers depending on their experience on the various tasks.
+In doing so, the model reflects the emerging differentiation in skills across the workers.\footnote{In recent years, similar mechanisms of differentiation in workers' skill have been used both in macroeconomic models focusing on the dynamics of the labour market as in \cite{dosi2018causes} and \cite{bordotlorentz2021} and in an evolutionary production model that tackles the adaptation of production to demand cycles \citep{LlerenaLorentzMarengoValente}.} We define:

 In contrast, machines depreciate as they are used.
 Below is defined the productivity level of a machine $j$ of type $h$ at time $t$, where $\theta_b$ is the depreciation rate and $\mathcal F_{j,h,t}$ is the accumulated working time of the machine since last repair.